sanjitdp/sanjitdp.github.io/_posts/2023-08-23-leetcode-lessons.md

 In the past three weeks, I've solved over 130 problems on [LeetCode](https://leetcode.com), a popular site for competitive programming which contains thousands of fun problems on data structures and algorithms.
 The problems on LeetCode are divided into three categories: Easy, Medium, and Hard.
 Many of these problems (or problems in a similar style) tend to appear in software engineering interviews, so LeetCode has sort of become a cultural part of the computer science major at university.

 Many people seem to think of LeetCode as difficult; this makes sense, since many problems seem unapproachable at first glance even for those who have taken a class in data structures and algorithms.
 However, like anything else, I think LeetCode is just a game; you play enough rounds and you start to see some patterns emerge which render most problems much easier.
-In this post, I want to discuss some of the most important lessons and tricks I learned from my experience so far on the site.
+In this note, I want to discuss some of the most important lessons and tricks I learned from my experience so far on the site.

 First, many thanks to my good friend [Jack Rankin](https://github.com/jackrankin), who was my teammate at the [IPAM RIPS program](https://www.ipam.ucla.edu/programs/student-research-programs/research-in-industrial-projects-for-students-rips-2023-los-angeles/) this summer.
 Jack taught me many of these tricks; I'm certain this process would have taken me much longer without the generous help and friendly competition that he provided.